Dark-Gran/SMC/README.md

 Possible solutions (except for "simulate trajectories imperfectly"):
 a) Detect and disable simulation of the remaining "performance heavy" collisions.
 b) Find or write a different physics engine.
-(The circles basically act like massless particles, which means Box2D may not be the best choice for calculating these physics.)
+(The circles basically act like massless particles, which means Box2D, despite it's practicality, may not be the best choice for calculating these physics.)
 _(yet to be decided)_

 ## Screenshots